 As we walked to the museum, we passed by a variety of Spidermen, Mickey Mouse, Snow White, and even Chewbacca.

 Just a quick walk from the LA Metro Station, the Museum of Illusions is surrounded by other “museums” of its type like the Hollywood Wax Museum, Ripley’s Believe it or Not, the Museum of Selfies, Madame Tussauds, The Hollywood Museum (in the old Max Factor building) and even the Museum of Death.

-We got there at 12 pm on a Friday which was a good thing because as we were leaving, the line was getting long.
+We got there at 12 pm on a Friday, which was a good thing because as we were leaving, the line of people who wanted to come in was getting long.

 The photo gallery

 There are two sections to the museum.
 The first is a gallery filled with optical illusion murals.
 Each has a painted icon somewhere on the floor that gives you the best position to take your shot.
 There are also photo samples on the wall so you’ll know the best position to place yourself.
 Tripods are available to rent if you and a companion want to both be in a photo.

 My “cameraman” didn’t always comply with the instructions and either shot me too close-up (making me look like a stuck pig) or at the wrong angle.
 Oh well, at least I had a camera operator!
 He did manage to get some decent photos, which you can see throughout this post.